On the use of the Derivative Approximation for Likelihoods for Gravitational Wave Inference: Auto-differentiation Implementation and GWDALI 1.0

 Besides the distance parameter, another parameter that resulted in poor performance of DALI was the symmetric mass ratio $\eta \equiv m_1 m_2 / (m_1 + m_2)^2$.
 This parameter has, by definition, an upper bound at 0.25.
 Moreover, the observed population of BBH is strongly concentrated in the region around the $\eta > 0.24$ region.
 An expansion of the likelihood close to a parameter bound may result in an incorrect approximation, and this is what we found when using $\eta$.
-One could replace $\eta$ by the total mass $M \equiv m_1 + m_2$, but we found that using $\delta_M \equiv (m_1 - m_2) / M = \sqrt{1-4\eta}$ resulted in slightly more accurate results.
+One could replace $\eta$ by the total mass $M \equiv m_1 + m_2$, but we found that using $\delta_M \equiv (m_1 - m_2) / M = \sqrt{1-4\eta}$ resulted in slightly more accurate results (see Appendix \ref{app:eta_vs_dM}).
 Even though it is also bound by zero, the distribution of injections is more spread out, and the derivatives are smoother.
 We therefore use as mass parameters the pair $\{{\cal M}, \delta_M \}$ being ${\cal M}$ the chirp mass.
-For the spins, we use the symmetric and anti-symmetric spin parameters $\chi_s \equiv (\chi_1 + \chi_2)/2$ and $\chi_a \equiv (\chi_1 - \chi_2)/2$.
+The generated samples can then be converted \emph{a posteriori} from $\{{\cal M}, \delta_M \}$ to $\{{\cal M}, \eta\}$ in order to present results for $\eta$.
+For the spins, we use the symmetric and antisymmetric spin parameters $\chi_s \equiv (\chi_1 + \chi_2)/2$ and $\chi_a \equiv (\chi_1 - \chi_2)/2$.

 In Figure~\ref{fig:corr-matrix} we show results for the correlation matrices $\rho_{ij}$ among the 11 parameters in the case of exact likelihoods for the 300 injections we have performed.
 For each of the correlation coefficients we can build histograms.
 We depict both the average, as well as the $5\%$ lowest and highest values.
 As it is well-known, the pair $d_L$, $\iota$ can be highly correlated or anti-correlated, even though the average correlation value is only slightly negative.
-We find also that the pair $\chi_s$, $\chi_a$ are always highly anti-correlated, with an average anti-correlation of $-0.89$.
+We also find that the pair $\chi_s$, $\chi_a$ are always highly anti-correlated, with an average anti-correlation of $-0.89$.
 This could be mitigated in the future by using the effective spin parameter $\chi_{\rm eff}$, which is less correlated with $\chi_a$, and $\chi_a$ itself could be replaced by its mass-weighted counterpart.
 The spins are also found to be highly correlated with the coalescence time $t_0$.